Lyletimotheus/Back-end-Development/LAMP Stack Refresher/README.md

 }

 The else part we can define the function and usually the first part of the function is left blank.

+8. PHP Semantics
+- Try to write code according to the MVC Model
+- MVC:
+    - Model: Handles data (Incoming data)
+    - View: Produce Output
+    - Controller: Orchestration / Routing
+    - Only your HTML will contain echo tag for outputting data